Federal preemption

-In the law of the United States, federal preemption is the invalidation of a U.S. state law that conflicts with federal law.
+In the law of the United States, federal preemption is the invalidation of a U.S. state law that conflicts with federal laws, treaties, or enforcement.
 The rules of preemption seek to restrict it to only where it is explicit or necessary.
-In the course of adjudicating cases, the issue of preemption may be heard in either state or federal court.
+In the course of adjudicating cases, the issue of preemption may be heard in either state or federal court but is ultimately decided by the Supreme Court of the United States.